sparkflows/sparkflows-docs/docs/user-guide/data-preparation/split.rst

 Compare Specific Columns
 ----------------------------------------

-Below is a sample workflow which contains ``Compare Specific Columns`` processor in Fire Insights.
+Below is a sample workflow which contains ``Compare Specific Columns`` processor in Sparkflows.
 It demonstrates the usage of ``Compare Specific Columns`` node to compare incoming datasets on specific columns and splits them into three outgoing datasets created based on A-B, B-A and A Intersection B.

 It does the following processing of data: